NeCTAR-RC/nectar-training/package05/sections/allocations.markdown

 The NeCTAR Resource Allocation Committee (RAC) approves resource allocation on the basis of the scientific and technical merit of the application and its requirements.
 You are asked to specify some details about your research and how you plan to use the resources you are requesting.

+Before making an allocation request it is best to discuss your requirements with your local eResearch office or IT services.
+You may easily get access to resources available to your organisation.

 The following steps describe the process of submitting such a request.